digitalocean/functions-deployer/deployerDesign.md

 #### The `CaptureLogger` type

 The `CaptureLogger` class implements `Logger` with methods that store outputs in instance variables.
 It's `handleError` method throws but its `exit` method is a no-op.
-It's used by the doctl sandbox plugin for the `deploy` and `get-metadata` commands so that output can be post-processed by `doctl` itsel
+It's used by the doctl sandbox plugin for the `deploy` and `get-metadata` commands so that output can be post-processed by `doctl` itself.

 ### Phased Interface